Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: Solidly built and comfy on-ear option that offers a touch of luxury.

 Bowers & Wilkins is a long-running British audio manufacturer.
-If you’ve ever seen one its headphones, you know from the bat that the company prides itself on quality, and the P5 Series on-ear headphones are no exception.
+If you’ve ever seen one of their headphones, you know from the bat that the company prides itself on quality, and the P5 Series on-ear headphones are no exception.
 Both the fit and finish portray a passion for elegance.
+This comfy fit makes this one of the best headphones for TV.

 You’ll find leather all around the headphone, where the metal frame isn’t exposed.
 The cushion on the headband and earpads is considerable.
-Your ears are meant to sink in the leather pads, providing good sound isolation for an on-ear.
+Your ears are meant to sink in the leather pads, providing good sound isolation for an on-ear, which may be great for the leading kid headphones.
 However, that may be a vulnerability for warm/steamy ears.

 And the P5 has the sound to back that quality hardware statement.
 40mm drivers produce a clean and smooth reproduction.
+Although, for 50mm drivers with crisp audio and a closed-back design, you’ll want to compare V Moda M200 vs M100 headphones first.
 Highs are articulated accurately and detailed, and a pronounced mid-range gives a satisfying fullness to music.

 Regarding functionality, the P5 covertly places the detachable cable jack behind the earpad (it’s secured by a magnetic connection you can simply pull away).
 However, the shape/fit of the jack is proprietary, so you cannot use third-party cables.
+This slight error in build quality is fixable.
 Generously, Bowers & Wilkins includes an additional cable with an in-line remote and mic.

 WHY IT’S A TOP PICK: Classic design meets today’s on-ear market, bringing the best of both worlds.